Discovery Channel (British and Irish TV channel): History

-With the launch of Sky Digital in October 1998, Discovery Channel moved its start time to 8am, broadcasting for 18 hours per day.
-The time-shift channel, Discovery Channel +1, launched at the same time, as did several sister channels.
+On 19 August 1998, it was announced that with the launch of Sky Digital on 1 October 1998, The original namesake American channel would expand its broadcast hours to begin at 8 am, now broadcasting for 18 hours per day.
+This did not apply to the analogue version which kept its start time at 4 pm.
+On the same day, it was announced that several new Discovery networks would launch, one of which was the timeshift service Discovery +1, the first of its kind in the UK.

 Analogue broadcasts were terminated in 2001.

-On 22 May 2006, Discovery HD was made available on Sky as part of the Sky+ HD launch line up.
+On 22 May 2006, Discovery HD was made available on Sky as part of the Sky HD launch line-up.
 It was also made available on Virgin Media's cable service on 1 April 2010.
 From 30 June 2011 Discovery HD began to simulcast Discovery Channel in high-definition rather than use a separate schedule.

 The channel briefly had a 90-minute timeshift, called Discovery Channel +1.5.
 It launched on 25 June 2007.
 It was replaced by Discovery Science +1 on 21 April 2008.

 An Irish advertising feed was launched in 2010.
 Sky Media Ireland operates the channel's output in terms of advertising, sponsorship and scheduling.

 In January 2011, Discovery Channel UK released its new look which places its emphasis on the D-globe logo.
 The project was created by DixonBaxi and Double G Studios.

 On 25 January 2017, Discovery UK announced that they were in a dispute over the fees paid by Sky for broadcast rights and for a time it seemed as though the channels could be removed from the platform after the end of that month.
 However, an agreement was reached and programming continued uninterrupted.

-On 28 November 2022, Discovery is launched on BT TV and it will be launched in the BT TV Player as well and it will be watch from value packages as well.
+On 28 November 2022, Discovery launched on BT TV and it launched in the BT TV Player as well and it will be added from value packages as well.